rachfop/runpod-docs/docs/pods/templates/manage-templates.md

 ### Environment variables

 Environment variables in RunPod templates are key-value pairs that are accessible within your pod.
-You can define a variable by setting a name with the `key` and then what it should contain with the `value`.
+Define a variable by setting a name with the `key` and then what it should contain with the `value`.

-These variables can be used to pass configuration and secrets to your container.
-For example, you might use environment variables to store the path to a database or API keys that your application needs to function.
+Use environment variables to pass configuration settings and secrets to your container.
+For example, environment variables can store the path to a database or API keys used by your application.

 ![](/img/docs/b7670dd-image.png)

-Environment variables are accessible within your pod; define a variable by setting a name with the `key` and then what it should contain with `value`.

 RunPod also provides a set of predefined [environment variables](/pods/environment-variables) that provide information about the pod, such as the unique identifier for your pod (`RUNPOD_POD_ID`), the API key used to make RunPod API calls to the specific pod (`RUNPOD_API_KEY`), the name of the host server the pod is running on (`RUNPOD_POD_HOSTNAME`), and more.